cepdnaclk/e17-co326-Smart-Building/Group_A/README.md

 ## Process Controller

 The process controller is also written in Python and requires the `paho-mqtt` package as a dependency.
 It controls the overall behaviour of the system by monitoring sensor data and controlling actuators accordingly.
+It consists of two components: the boiler-chiller control script found at `process-controller v3/boilert-chiller-controller/main.py` and the room control script found at `process-controller v3/room-controller.py`